NEXSTEP/redmine_ldap_sync/README.md

 + **Add users to group** - (optional) A group to wich all the users created from this LDAP authentication will added upon creation.
 This group should not exist on LDAP.
++ **Add prefix to group name - (optional) Add prefix to all group names created from LDAP
 + **Create new groups** - If enabled, groups that don't already exist on redmine will be created.
 + **Create new users** - If enabled, users that don't already exist on redmine